 What is Kenilworth Castle famous for?

-Kenilworth is a major landmark in British history where the palace has been a royal castle throughout its history.
+Kenilworth is a major landmark in British history where the palace has been a royal castle throughout its history, standing among England’s esteemed royal castles known for their historical significance and architectural grandeur.
 The castle green, remarkable medieval and Renaissance architecture embodies its role as a castle, palace and theatre setting.

 Like many once-magnificent castles of Norman and medieval England, Kenilworth was devastated by the Civil War that began in 1642.
 The castle passed back and forth between the two sides until the Restoration in 1660, and in the course of the battles the outer wall was damaged, one side of the keep ruined, and considerable damage done to the other buildings.
 The gatehouse was converted to a residence and the rest of the castle was left to decay.
 By the 19th century the castle was an abandoned ruin.